railwayapp/docs/src/docs/overview/advanced-concepts.md

 - Trigger deployments programmatically.
 - Run services locally using environment variables from your Railway project.
 - Create new Railway projects from the Terminal.
+- Deploy <a href="https://docs.railway.app/reference/templates" target="_blank">templates</a>.

 ### Public API

-The Railway public API is built with GraphQL and is the same API that powers the Railway dashboard.
+The Railway <a href="https://docs.railway.app/guides/public-api" target="_blank">public API</a> is built with GraphQL and is the same API that powers the Railway dashboard.
 Similar to the CLI, you can interact with your Railway project programmatically by communicating with the API.

 ## Environments